What is a payment break?

-I have been impacted by Covid-19 and I will not be able to pay my mortgage.
+I have been impacted by Covid-19 and I will not be able to pay my Mortgage and/or Personal Loan.

-I might be affected by Covid-19 and may not be able to pay my scheduled mortgage repayment
+I might be affected by Covid-19 and may not be able to pay my scheduled repayment

 If I take a payment break, how will this affect my repayments?